mobidichydro/MOBIDICpy/docs/reference/io.md

 **Fallback:**
 - If pyarrow not available, can use Shapefile format
 - Shapefile has limitations (attribute names, data types)

+### GeoParquet for Reservoir Data

+Reservoir data is saved in GeoParquet format with:

+**Structure:**
+- One row per reservoir with all associated data
+- Polygon geometry for reservoir basin
+- Stage-storage curve as nested DataFrame
+- Regulation curves and schedules as dictionaries
+- Basin pixels as list of linear indices
+- Inlet/outlet reach references

+**Advantages:**
+- Efficient storage of nested data structures
+- Preserves Python data types (lists, dicts, DataFrames)
+- Fast read/write performance
+- Column-oriented storage for selective loading

+**Special handling:**
+- Dictionary keys are zero-padded strings ("000", "001", etc.) for Parquet compatibility
+- DataFrames are serialized to Parquet bytes and stored as binary columns

 ## Data Consistency